-In 2019, the value of the Thailand medical device market rose to 176 billion baht (US$6 billion).
-In other words, it’s a 70 percent increase from the past decade.
-According to official figures from Thailand’s office of industrial economics report, Thailand ranks above Singapore for the most exchange values of importer and exporter for medical devices among the ten-member Associations of Southeast Asian Nations (ASEAN).
-Krungsi Research has forecasted that the annual growth rate of Thailand’s medical device market will increase in 2021 between 8 and 10 percent.
+In 2019, the value of the Thai medical device market has grown to 176 billion baht (US$6 billion).
+In other words, this is a 70% increase over the past decade.
+According to official figures from Thailand’s Industrial Economy Report Office, the Kingdom ranks above Singapore in terms of import/export trade values for medical equipment among the ten members of the Association of Southeast Asian Nations (ASEAN).
+Krungsi Research Group forecasts Thailand’s medical device market to grow at an annual rate of 8-10% in 2021.

-Thailand’s Government has identified Thai to be a high-tech end industry of the future along with the industries of aerospace, artificial intelligence, biosciences, and robotics also to increase investment in Thailand by foreign producers of medical devices.
-A bright future to become the digital innovation hub of Asia.
-More importantly, BOI offers incentives to investors that include exemption of corporate income tax up to 13 years which is called smart visas.
-It’s positive for people who are families to stay in Thailand for up to four years without having to obtain a work permit.
+The Thai government wants to make the Kingdom a high-tech health hub of the future, along with the aerospace, artificial intelligence, bioscience and robotics industries, to increase investment in Thailand by foreign medical manufacturers.
+A bright future for becoming Asia’s digital innovation hub.
+The BOI is encouraging investors by offering them a 13-year income tax exemption in the form of so-called “smart” visas.
+This is favorable for foreigners who can stay in Thailand for up to four years without having to obtain a work permit.

-Thailand has proven to investors for medical excellence since 1927.
-King Rama X’s grandfather, Prince Mahidol, graduated M.D. from Harvard University.
-He implemented medical knowledge to Thai people and his start can now turn Thailand’s health care system that today can serve 99 percent of the 69 million population.
+Since 1927, Thailand has proven to investors its medical excellence.
+King Rama X’s grandfather, Prince Mahidol, earned a medical degree from Harvard University.
+He passed on his medical knowledge to the Thai people, and his beginnings helped build Thailand’s health care system, which today serves 99% of the country’s 69 million people.

-This strong local medical environment and growing demand for healthcare abroad and locally have enabled Thailand to be the most lucrative market for medical device manufacturing in Asia.
+This strong local medical environment and growing global demand for healthcare has enabled Thailand to become Asia’s most lucrative market in the medical device manufacturing sector.